-Managing your garden at home, what FACS maintains and what problem species are not allowed to be planted
+Managing your garden at home, what DCJ maintains and what problem species are not allowed to be planted

 Managing your garden

 Trees and shrubs enhance our local environment by providing shade, privacy and amenity.